 Clinical Team Membership: Katy is a member of Presby Psych’s Alcohol and Substance Abuse Recovery Support and Psychotherapy Team, LGBTQ Sensitive Counseling and Psychotherapy Team, and Trauma Recovery Counseling and Psychotherapy Team.

-Location: Ms. Post’s office is at our Park Road/Myers Park office where she accepts Aetna, Blue Cross/Blue Shield, Carolina Behavioral Health Alliance, Cigna and out-of-network benefits.
+Location: Ms. Post’s office is at our Park Road/Myers Park office where she accepts Aetna, Blue Cross/Blue Shield, Carolina Behavioral Health Alliance, Cigna, United Healthcare, and out-of-network benefits.

 Education: Dr. Simpson grew up in Danville, VA and received a Bachelor of Arts degree in Psychology from Randolph-Macon College.
 He then earned a Ph.D. in Community and School Psychology at the University of Tennessee.
 John completed his pre-doctoral internship at the Little Tennessee Valley Educational Cooperative and the Lakeshore Mental Health Institute in Knoxville, TN.

 Clinical Practice: Dr. Simpson worked with Eastover Psychological and Psychiatric Group, Charlotte Behavioral Health Associates and was in private practice before joining Presby Psych.
 He sees children 7+, adolescents, adults, parents, couples and families.
 In addition, he serves as a parent coordinator in cases of high conflict divorce.
 Dr. Simpson is a trained facilitator of SoulCollage and occasionally integrates it in his clinical practice.